knpuniversity/symfony4/sfcasts/encore/entry-refactoring.md

 Here's our mission: to get rid of *all* the JavaScript and CSS stuff from our `public/` directory.
 Our next target is `admin_article_form.js`.
 This probably won't come as a *huge* shock, but this is used in the admin section.
 Go to `/admin/article`.
-If you need to log in, use `admin1@spacebar.com`, password `engage`.
+If you need to log in, use `admin1@thespacebar.com`, password `engage`.
 Then click to edit any of the articles.

-This page JavaScript to handle the Dropzone upload and a few other things.
+This page has JavaScript to handle the Dropzone upload and a few other things.
 Open the template: `templates/article_admin/edit.html.twig` and scroll down.
 Ok: we have a traditional `<script>` tag for `admin_article_form.js` as well as two external JavaScript files that we'll handle in a minute.